On this page

 Learn the key issues and concepts for adding identity and access management to your internal and external services.

-Ensuring that the right person gets access to the right services requires designing and implementing sign-in flows and access management.
-This usually involves integrating complex functionality into many areas of your applications.
-The solution impacts your end users and customers, your employees, and how easy it is to adapt changing security needs.
-Even small issues with the design or implementation can cause reliability issues, or worse, expose a weakness in your security.
+Designing and implementing sign-in flows and access management ensures that the right person has access to the right services.
+Identity and Access Management (IAM) impacts your end users, customers, and employees and makes it easier to adapt to changing security needs.
+Even small issues with the design or implementation of IAM can cause reliability issues, or worse, expose a weakness in your security.

-The first challenge is understanding the requirements: who needs to access which services and what do they need to accomplish.
-It's not always as simple as employees and customers as there may be different types of access, such as a user versus an administrator.
-Designing and implementing the systems to meet your requirements can also require significant effort, though products such as Okta can reduce the time, effort, and risk.
+A key concept for using IAM is understanding who needs to access which services and their objectives.
+It's not always as simple as employees and customers as there may be different types of access, such as a user or an administrator.
+Designing and implementing IAM systems to meet your requirements can also require significant effort.
+Okta can reduce the time, effort, and risk.

-• IAM concepts introduces the Workforce and Customer Identity models for IAM solutions and summarizes the main features of an IAM solution.
+• IAM concepts: Introduces the Workforce and Customer Identity models for IAM solutions and summarize the main features of an IAM solution

 IAM concepts

-Identity and Access Management (IAM) (also called Identity Security) secures your services in two ways.
-First, it verifies the identity of a user both when they sign-in and at other appropriate times.
-Second, it lets a user access only the parts of your network and services for which they have permission.
-For example, a customer may require only a username and password and is able to view and buy items.
-A vendor may also require a one-time passcode and is able to add and update items, but not buy them.
+For example, a customer may require only a username and password and has permission to view and buy items.
+While a vendor may require a one-time passcode and has permission to add and update items, but not buy them.

 Workforce and Customer Identity

-High-level designs for IAM may be called Customer or Workforce identity.
-The two have a significant overlap in use cases and technical approaches, but the most important thing is to design and build a solution that meets your particular requirements.
+High-level designs for IAM may be called Workforce or Customer identity.
+The two have significant overlap in use cases and technical approaches.
+The most important thing is to design and build a solution that meets your particular requirements.

 • Workforce identity (Workforce or WF) solutions manage employee and contractor access to your organization's apps and resources.
 The main goal of WF solutions is to manage risk.
-User identities are usually assigned by the IT team.
-Use cases are typically administrative, such as controlling access to apps by integrating them into your single sign-on solution.
+IT teams usually assign user identities and use cases are typically administrative.
+For example, you might want to control access to apps by integrating them into your single sign-on solution.

-• Customer identity (Customer Identity and Access Management* or CIAM) solutions add managing customer, partner, and other external access to WF.
-Ease of use for customers is important, as the goal is usually to increase both customer engagement and revenue.
-Unlike WF users, customers commonly create their own identities, may have multiple identities, and sign in from more locations and platforms.
-Use cases are typically user focused, such as user experience, and building branded user registration and sign-in flows.
+• Customer identity (Customer Identity and Access Management or CIAM) solutions add the ability to manage customer, partner, and other external access to WF.
+Ease of use for customers is important.
+CIAM solutions can increase both customer engagement and revenue.
+Unlike WF users, CIAM users commonly create their own identities, sign in from various locations and platforms, and may have multiple identities.
+Use cases are typically user-focused.
+For example, you might want to improve the user experience (UX) of an app and build branded user registration and sign-in flows.

-An illustration that gives examples of the roles of people that access customer versus workforce solutions.
+A diagram that gives examples of the roles of people who access customer or workforce solutions.

 Features of an IAM solution